tknapen/tknapen.github.io/resources.md

 ---
 layout: page
-permalink: /data/
+permalink: /resources/
-title: data
+title: resources
-description: We publish our datasets here.
+description: We publish our datasets & other stuff here.
 ---